Adapting Medical Vision Foundation Models for Volumetric Medical Image Segmentation via Active Learning and Selective Semi-supervised Fine-tuning: Experiments

-The employment of Selective Semi-supervised Fine-tuning enhanced the adaptation performance of Med-VFMs across multiple segmentation domains.
-For the AMOS2022-CT domain, incorporating this strategy with Active Test Time Sample Query strategy in our ASFDA method improved the performance by approximately 1-2 Dice points (Table \ref{tab1}).
-When adapting to the AMOS2022-MRI domain with $5\%$-$30\%$ samples queried by our Active Test Time Sample Query strategy (DKD+ASD), Selective Semi-supervised Fine-tuning further improved the performance by 2-3 Dice points (Table \ref{tab2}).
-Similarly, in the FLARE 2021 domain, employing Selective Semi-supervised Fine-tuning in our ASFDA method improved the segmentation performance of Med-VFMs by approximately 0.5-1 Dice points compared to the sole use of the query strategy (Table \ref{tab3}).
-Finally, in Abdomen Atlas and Abdominal MRI domains, applying Selective Semi-supervised Fine-tuning within our ASFDA method improved segmentation performance by approximately 1.2 and 2.5 Dice points, respectively (Table \ref{tab4} and \ref{tab5}).
-These results highlight that Selective Semi-Supervised Fine-Tuning provides consistent benefits in adaptation performance of Med-VFMs to our ASFDA methods across diverse domains.
+On the AMOS2022-CT dataset, incorporating this strategy with Active Test Time Sample Query strategy in our ASSFT method improved the performance by approximately 1-2 Dice points (Table \ref{tab1}).
+On the AMOS2022-MRI dataset under query budgets ranging $5\%$ to $30\%$ using the DKD+ASD, Selective Semi-supervised Fine-tuning further improved the performance by 2-3 Dice points (Table \ref{tab2}).

+On the FLARE 2021 dataset, employing Selective Semi-supervised Fine-tuning in our ASSFT method yielded improvements of approximately 0.5-1 Dice points compared to the sole use of the query strategy (Table \ref{tab3}).
+Finally, on Abdomen Atlas and Abdominal MRI datasets, applying Selective Semi-supervised Fine-tuning within our ASSFT method improved segmentation performance by approximately 1.2 and 2.5 Dice points, respectively (Table \ref{tab4} and \ref{tab5}).
+These results highlight that Selective Semi-Supervised Fine-Tuning consistently enhances adaptation performance of Med-VFMs across diverse datasets.